kazurayam/GitConflictsOfLastRunInTsPrevented/README.md

 hint: to the same ref.
 You may want to first integrate the remote changes
 hint: (e.g., 'git pull ...') before pushing again.
 hint: See the 'Note about fast-forwards' in 'git push --help' for details.
+...
 ```
-This error occured because you the remote remository had `2018-12-04T14:12:26` as latest value, while your remote-tracking branch `origin/master` had `2019-12-02T10:22:40`.
+This error occured because the remote remository had `2018-12-04T14:12:26` while your remote-tracking branch `origin/master` had a different value: `2019-12-02T10:22:40`.
-8. You got a bit surprised but recognized you need to do  *git pull* (or git fetch & git Merge).
-So you tried.
-But you got *merge conflict* with the following message.
+8. You got a bit surprised but recognized you need to do  *git pull* (or *git fetch* + *git merge*).
+So you did.
+Then you got error with the following message.
 ```
 $ git pull
 remote: Enumerating objects: 7, done.